 You can replace armloads of superfluous effects with the right kind of products, from smart multipurpose travel clothes to e-readers, which eliminate the need to pack bulky books.
 Read our product reviews for more ideas.

 A place for everything and everything in its place: It’s not easy to fit a ton of junk in a well-organized bag.
 So create suitable places for your things by using packing organizers.
 Option one: Purchase packing cubes, packing envelopes, or other such bag organizers sold everywhere.
 Option two: Get creative.
-Rubber bands, plastic grocery bags, pillow cases, bubble wrap, tissue paper, lightweight Tupperware, trash bags, large (and small) zip-top bags, etc.—you don’t have to spend money on packing organizers if you have any of these items sitting around the house.
+Rubber bands, grocery bags, pillowcases, bubble wrap, tissue paper, lightweight Tupperware, trash bags, large (and small) zip-top bags, etc.—you don’t have to spend money on packing organizers if you have any of these items sitting around the house.
 I save the plastic zippered cubes in which bedding is packaged to use as suitcase organizers when I travel; they’re sturdy and clear, so it’s easy to see inside each cube.

 Create a Place for Essential Items